floriansalihovic/pet-clinic/4_groovy_scripts.md

 ## Groovy scripts

 Groovy is a dynamic language running on the JVM.
-It provides a lot of nice features and syntactic sugar to make it a perfect match for a counterpart of Java, eleminating the need for JSPs.
+It provides a lot of nice features and syntactic sugar to make it a perfect match for a counterpart of Java, eliminating the need for JSPs.
 In this guide the ```groovy.xml.MarkupBuilder``` is essential and its api is almost a small DSL for creating markup.
 The big advantage is that the programmer operates from within the language.
-Whereas in JSPs marukup, scriptlets and the JSTL are a minimum set of technologies involved, in Groovy its just groovy integrating seamlessly with the Java API.
+Whereas in JSPs markup, scriptlets and the JSTL are a minimum set of technologies involved, in Groovy its just groovy integrating seamlessly with the Java API.
 The following code illustrates the implementation of a basic page, being also the main template used for the pages.

     import groovy.xml.MarkupBuilder;